Here’s the deal with mealybugs on Succulent…

 What Are The Signs Of Mealybugs On Succulents?

 Inspect your succulents often to catch mealy bugs as soon as they appear.
-More on how to kill mealy bugs.
+More on:

 Look for a fluffy white, yellowish or brownish cottony substance seeming to be fungus or some other inert matter.